 Schedule a Case Evaluation with Gerash Steiner & Blanton, P.C.

 The criminal justice system and court processes are complicated.
 If you’re facing criminal allegations, it’s important to have an attorney in your corner to guide you through the complexities.
-With decades of combined legal experience, our lawyers will provide the representation you need to fight accusations made against you.
+With decades of combined legal experience, our criminal defense lawyers in Denver will provide the representation you need to fight accusations made against you.